accesscode-2-2/snow-leopard/Unit-2/week-4.md

 GOAL: Review for assessment.

 **Charles**

 GOAL: Work on a website, add tabs to it.

+Last week goal: achieved.
+Worked on a side project (website) and Core Data.

 **Umar**
 GOAL: Work on unit-2 final project.